 \subsubsection{Uncertainty Region Alignment}

-In this section we study how Uncertainty Region Alignment may affect the interpretability of the clustering and the discovery of concepts with significant influence on the network predictions.
-For this study we consider three network architectures: ResNet18, EfficientNet, and ResNet50 trained on the datasets already discussed in Section \ref{sec:evaluation-protocol}.
+In this section, we study how Uncertainty Region Alignment may affect the interpretability of clustering and the discovery of concepts with significant influence.
+For this study, we consider three network architectures: ResNet18, EfficientNet, and ResNet50.

 In Table \ref{tab:ablation-uur} we compare, in quality and interpretability terms, the clusterings obtained with and without the Unconstrained Uncertainty Region Alignment loss ($\loss^{uur}$).
 We consider learning the decoding directions both with and without orthogonality constraints (\textit{Ortho}).
 Some simple conclusions that can be drawn from the experiments are: a) Coverage may be improved when using it but Redundancy can be slightly worsened, b) the Precision and AP of the concept detectors are consistently improved by its use, c) it consistently improves the performance of concept detectors in terms of $\Score1$, and d) $\loss^{uur}$ can significantly improve the variety of concepts captured by the direction set ($\Score2$ metric).